TRICARE Provider Readiness Training

 The six (6) courses are:

-Each of the training modules can be taken independently.
-Upon completion of all six training modules, participants will be eligible to receive a total of 14.5 Continuing Education (CE) credits through either the American Psychological Association (APA) or the Association of Social Work Boards (ASWB).
+These modules will be presented live as a two-day training with cumulative attendance.
+Upon completion of all six training modules, participants will be eligible to receive a total of 14 Continuing Education (CE) credits through either the American Psychological Association (APA) or the Association of Social Work Boards (ASWB).

 Process and Next Steps

-4) Once you’ve completed all 6 course activities, your name and NPI number will be forwarded to the Defense Health Agency (DHA) and TRICARE
+3) Once you’ve completed the CE requirement for the live training, your information will be forwarded to the Defense Health Agency (DHA) and TRICARE

 Questions specific to registration or course access